Coronavirus (COVID-19) Updates

-A Sawyer County Community COVID-19 Screening Hotline has been established and is available Monday -Friday from 9:00 am-4:00 pm.
+A Sawyer County Community COVID-19 Screening Hotline has been established and is available 7 Days/Week from 9:00 am-4:00 pm.
 The purpose of this hotline is to help identify people in our community who may be appropriate for coronavirus testing.
 All individuals who have any of the following respiratory symptoms: cough, fever or shortness of breath should call the hotline at 715-934-4518.
 A healthcare professional will ask you a series of questions to determine if testing is appropriate.

 You may also contact your primary care provider, even after hours.
 An on-call nurse will triage patients over the phone and provide recommendations.